SBA Paycheck Protection Program

 - allows for flexibility on maturity date extensions for loans with a remaining balance after the application of forgiveness

-The SBA published two revised forgiveness applications (see below): an EZ-Application and Regular Application.
+The SBA published three revised forgiveness applications (see below): a limited version for those $50,000 and less, an EZ-Application and Regular Application.
 The EZ-Application instructions provides a checklist to determine if your business is eligible to use this version, otherwise will require use of the Regular Application.
-Additionally below is a link to the FAQ’s on PPP Loan Forgiveness published August 4, 2020:
+Additionally below is a link to the FAQ’s on PPP Loan Forgiveness published October 7, 2020:

 These versions both include instructions to begin reviewing to determine which version is appropriate for your business.
-We are finalizing these application versions into an eSign version that we will send out once the SBA Portal is open to allow us the ability to submit information directly to the SBA.
-The SBA Portal is tentatively slated to open on August 10, and once confirmed open we will begin accepting forgiveness applications.
 As done during the original application processing for SBA PPP loans we will require the use of our online DocuSign forgiveness application, but if you have already completed a handwritten/typed-in version feel free to send us a copy as it will help us to pre-fill as much of the information as we can into the electronic version we will send and requires an electronic signature.

 We do have the ability for each borrower to access the loan details and upload documents securely.
 If you would like to obtain access, please contact firstname.lastname@example.org and we can assist with setting up access online.
 This is a secure method to share documents.
 If you request access to our portal and begin uploading documents, at that time we will assign a processor to begin reviewing.
 We have already received numerous requests for access to our secure portal along with document uploads, full use of the funds and supporting documentation.
 These requests will be given initial priority as we have them in a queue for eSign forgiveness applications, underwriting review and submission to the SBA.